Automated testing best practices are critical if you want to succeed with test automation!

 However, I know and have worked with managers and teams whose goal with test automation is exactly what cannot be done.

-And so these individuals pursue a goal that is impossible… Obviously leading to failure.
+And so these individuals pursue an impossible goal… Leading to failure.

 Why can’t automation replace manual testing?

-First, it’s impossible to get 100% automated test coverage.
-It’s actually impossible to get 100% test coverage in general…
+First, it’s impossible to get 100% automated code coverage.
+It’s impossible to get 100% code coverage in general…

 That’s why we still have bugs on all the apps in the world, right?